NTNUI/swimming-website-old/README.md

 Check the installation instructions in slab for local development.

 ## Warning in regards to safety
 When this docker-compose is running the website and it's database are accessible to anyone on your local network unless you have a firewall rule that blocks out that traffic.
-Make sure if you sit at a public place (NTNU, work ei everywhere except at home) that you enable a firewall that blocks incoming TCP connections to port (at least) 80 and 443.
+Make sure if you sit at a public place (NTNU, work ei everywhere except at home) that you enable a firewall that blocks incoming TCP connections to port (at least) 80, 443 and 3306.
 Database is not properly secured and thus personal data might get easily leaked.

+## Long term goals
+- Finish API and move to other front ends
+- Add sentralized logging server image and Xdebug to images
+- Generate random user data for testing
+- CI: linting and validating css, js, php etc...
+- CD: add a callback hook that `git pull`s in the api
+- Dark mode

 ## TODO